Cost of Residential Mental Health Treatment

 Pre-admission document checklist to prevent claim denials

-Admission often moves faster when the family already has the documents in hand.
-A missing therapist note, blank insurance number, or old medication list can slow down approval or create a denial later.
+A missing therapist note, a blank insurance number, or an outdated medication list can slow down approval or create a denial later.
+Having these ready before the stay begins removes the easiest reasons for a delay.

 A complete packet cannot guarantee approval.
 It does remove easy excuses for delay.
 If a claim is denied later, your family already has the paper trail that shows what the program knew at the start.